 "Tell me and I forget.
 Teach me and I remember.
 Involve me and I learn." ~ Benjamin Franklin

 The quest for beauty, goodness and excellence is woven into every dimension of life at Green Fields.
 It can be seen in the strength and diversity of our community, as well as in the comfort that students find in the learning environment of our green, open campus.
 We see it in the warmth and intellectual nature of the learning environment — and in the educational excellence that comes from a long tradition of an independent model of educational philosophy and methods.

-Tucson native and 2004 graduate of Green Fields, Quinto Ott graduated from Indiana University, Bloomington and followed his dream of performing on the stage.
-Based in New York City, he is currently traveling with the National Tour of Phantom of the Opera performing the role of Don Atillio.
-While at Green Fields he performed and created costumes in many shows including Into the Woods, Damn Yankees, Jekyll and Hyde and a musical review written and directed by Quinto.
+After graduating from Indiana University, Bloomington, Quinto followed his dream of performing on stage.
+Based in New York City, he recently returned from traveling with the National Tour of Phantom of the Opera, performing the role of Don Atillio.
+He has already accepted a position cast as Frollo in the Mac-Haydn Theatre production of The Hunchback of Norte Dame.
+While at Green Fields, he performed and created costumes for many productions including Into the Woods, Damn Yankees, Jekyll and Hyde and an original musical review written and directed by Quinto.

-Ivan is from the Class of 2012.
-He is an example of how students from a small high school like Green Fields can excel at a big university.
-Upon entering ASU, Ivan quickly interned with Student Activities and was involved in managing the social media for ASU, earning his place on the Dean’s List even though he was also making time to volunteer at the Arizona Legislature.
-In his 2013-2014 school year as a sophomore, he formed a Student Tuition Organization Arizona Education First.
-AEF raised tax credit donation dollars and awarded Arizona students, including Green Fields students, with tuition scholarships.
+Ivan attended Arizona State University where he interned with Student Activities, managing the social media for the university.
+He earned a place on the Dean’s List and volunteered at the Arizona Legislature.
+In his sophomore year, he formed a Student Tuition Organization called Arizona Education First.
+AEF raises tax credit donation dollars and awards Arizona students, including Green Fields students, with tuition scholarships.